-It’s similar to flying a motorbike non-stop for four to six hours per day, in all weathers!
+It’s similar to flying a motorbike nonstop for four to six hours per day, in all weather!
 So it’s quite pleasant in hot temperatures, not so pleasant in the cold.
 The right arm of my sunglasses faded because I was always flying east!
 It’s hard work because there’s no autopilot function and no co-pilot.
 So I had to physically fly the aircraft the whole time.

 What was the biggest challenge?